Trapped in the Closet (South Park)

 "Trapped in the Closet" is the twelfth episode in the ninth season of the American animated television series South Park.
 The 137th episode of the series overall, it originally aired on Comedy Central in the United States on November 16, 2005.
 In the episode, Stan joins Scientology in an attempt to find something "fun and free".
 After the discovery of his surprisingly high "thetan levels", he is recognized as the reincarnation of L. Ron Hubbard, the founder of the church.
-The episode was written and directed by series co-creator Trey Parker.
-The title is a reference to the R. Kelly serialized song of the same name and a satirized version of R. Kelly appears in the episode.
+The episode was written and directed by series co-creator Trey Parker, who was credited as John Smith.

-"Trapped in the Closet" generated significant controversy.
-Tom Cruise, who is portrayed in the episode, reportedly threatened to back out of his promotional obligations for the Paramount Pictures film Mission: Impossible III if Viacom, the owner of both Comedy Central and Paramount, allowed a repeat airing of the episode.
-A publicist of Cruise denied this, saying "Tom had nothing to do with this matter.
-He's been promoting Mission: Impossible III for the last six months.
-We have no clue where this came from."
-Though the episode was originally scheduled for rebroadcast on March 15, 2006, the episode "Chef's Chocolate Salty Balls" was shown instead.
-Comedy Central representatives stated this change was made as a tribute to Isaac Hayes, but South Park creators Trey Parker and Matt Stone thought otherwise; they issued a satirical statement saying they (Parker and Stone) were "servants of the dark lord Xenu".
-A statement credited to Hayes, the voice of staple character Chef, asked for him to be released from his contract shortly before the start of the tenth season.
-The reason for his departure, as reported by Stone, was due to his membership in Scientology and this episode, which Hayes—despite initially supporting the show's satirical take on several talk shows—claimed was very offensive.
-In 2016, Hayes's son Isaac Hayes III confirmed rumors that the statement was written by a Scientologist assistant without the knowledge of his father, who had not recovered from a stroke.
-The episode has since been rebroadcast on Comedy Central multiple times.
+"Trapped in the Closet" generated significant controversy when a rebroadcast scheduled for March 15, 2006, was replaced by the episode "Chef's Chocolate Salty Balls".
+Comedy Central stated the change was a tribute to Isaac Hayes after Hayes announced his departure from the show, but other reports claimed Tom Cruise, who is portrayed in the episode, threatened to back out of his promotional obligations for the Paramount Pictures film Mission: Impossible III if Viacom, the owner of both Comedy Central and Paramount, allowed a repeat airing of the episode.
+Cruise and his representative denied the claims.
+A statement from Hayes, also a Scientologist, said he left the show in response to the episode, though Hayes's son later said the statement was written without the knowledge of his father, who had not recovered from a stroke.
+The episode has since been rebroadcast on Comedy Central regularly.

 "Trapped in the Closet" was nominated for an Emmy Award in July 2006, in the Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) category.
-The episode was featured among Comedy Central's list of "10 South Parks That Changed The World", spoofed by Conan O'Brien in the opening segment of the 58th Primetime Emmy Awards, and mentioned in the Scientology critique film The Bridge.
+The episode was also featured among Comedy Central's list of "10 South Parks That Changed The World".
 TV Guide ranked the episode #17 on its list of "TV's Top 100 Episodes of All Time".